martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 Remembering alternative names and service names might allow a server to connect activity at different times to the same client.
 Clients might be assigned a unique alternative name and service name in order to make return connections identifiable.
-The need for the service name to appears the set of HTTPS records at the origin name does limit the ability of servers to track individual clients at scale, but this still might be used to separate clients into groups for tracking purposes or to track specific individuals.
+The need for the service name to appear in the set of HTTPS records at the origin name does limit the ability of servers to track individual clients at scale, but this still might be used to separate clients into groups for tracking purposes or to track specific individuals.